6 Ways to Tell If Someone Is a True Prophet

 “Hear My words: If there is a prophet among you, I the Lord make Myself known to him in a vision; I speak with him in a dream.
 Not so with My servant Moses.
 He is faithful in all my house.
 With him I speak mouth to mouth, clearly, and not in riddles, and he beholds the form of the Lord” (ESV).

-Not only does God communicate with Moses through the burning bush, like we discussed earlier, but He also speaks with him directly, like when Moses receives the Ten Commandments on Mount Sinai (Exodus 19, 20).
+Not only does God communicate with Moses through the burning bush, as we discussed earlier, but He also speaks with him directly, like when Moses receives the Ten Commandments on Mount Sinai (Exodus 19, 20).

 In that case, God communicates with Moses in a very grand way.
 He even passes before Moses so that Moses will see His glory.
-God’s glory is so strong that, when Moses descends from the mountain, his face is shining:
+God’s glory is so strong that when Moses descends from the mountain, his face is shining:

 “When Moses came down from Mount Sinai, with the two tablets of the testimony in his hand as he came down from the mountain, Moses did not know that the skin of his face shone because he had been talking with God” (Exodus 34:29, ESV).